 Tips for the crew

-Off La Paz, the dive sites are famous for their whale sharks sightings, some Mobula rays passing by in big groups - including on night dives, its playful sea lions, and its huge schools of pelagic fish (jacks, tuna, sardines)!
+Off La Paz, the dive sites are famous for their spectacular whale shark sightings, occasional Mobula rays passing by in big groups - including on night dives, its playful sea lions, and its huge schools of pelagic fish (jacks, tuna, sardines)!

 There are plenty of critters to observe: nudibranchs, crabs, shrimp, snails, and more.